Travel Tips

 Telephone and Internet Access

-The most convenient way to stay connected while travelling in India is to either carry a cell phone (referred to as mobile) or rent one.
+The most convenient way to stay connected while travelling in India is to either carry a cell phone (referred to as a mobile) or rent one.
 Mobile phones are available for rent at the airport and also at some hotels.
-For your own cell phone, you will need to obtain a SIM card (check at the Airport or some other mobile phone shop).
-The international calls can be placed from your hotel, but you could do so much more economically from various ISD/STD booths (or shops; generally yellow booths with STD/ISD signs) located in different market places.
+For your cell phone, you will need to obtain a SIM card (check at the Airport or some other mobile phone shop).
+The international calls can be placed from your hotel, but you could do so much more economically from various ISD/STD booths (or shops; generally yellow booths with STD/ISD signs) located in different marketplaces.
 While the upscale hotels will have internal high-speed internet access, most budget hotels likely will not have such facilities available.
-However, there are numerous shops or cyber-cafes in most cities (in the marketplace) providing convenient internet access.
-You can ask someone at the hotel or place where you are staying for the nearest locations of a cyber-cafe.
+However, there are numerous shops or cybercafes in most cities (in the marketplace) providing convenient internet access.
+You can ask someone at the hotel or the place where you are staying for the nearest location of a cyber cafe.
 Most of these places only charge about Rs 20-25 for an hour of internet access.
-According to the new regulation, all users of the internet service need to have a photo identity (passport or driver license), which they will make a copy of for their record, to use the facility.
+According to the new regulation, all users of the internet service need to have a photo identity (passport or driver’s license), which they will make a copy of for their record, to use the facility.

 Tipping